zackosowski/CSVault/Assignments/Text-Adventure Project.md

    - Each of the 20 required encounters is worth up tp 2 points each:
      - **1 point** if the encounter exists.
      - **1 point** if the encounter works correctly and is free of bugs.
+	     - If the player's choice is invalid, tell them its invalid and restart that encounter.
+	     - Use [[Exception Handling]] to handle areas where players can cause errors with their input.
+Errors should not be possible.
    - Encounters that do not exist or do not work as expected will earn 0 points for that section.

 2. **Code Organization and Structure (5 points)**: